burodepeper/language-markdown/README.md

 # Markdown grammar [![Build Status](https://travis-ci.org/burodepeper/language-markdown.svg?branch=master)](https://travis-ci.org/burodepeper/language-markdown)

-The intention of this package is to provide an alternative to [language-gfm]() by providing an implementation that intends to follow the [CommonMark](http://www.commonmark.org/) specifications as reasonable as possible.
+The intention of this package is to provide a more flexible alternative to [language-gfm](https://github.com/atom/language-gfm/) by providing an implementation that intends to follow the [CommonMark](http://www.commonmark.org/) specifications as reasonably as possible.

-An additional aim is to provide support for _additional flavors_ (such as Github, Pandoc, CriticMark, etc.) and to allow the user to dynamically select which to use, and which not.
+An additional aim is to provide support for _different flavors_ (such as Github, Pandoc, CriticMark, etc.) and to allow the user to dynamically select which to use, and which not.

 ---

 ### Limitations

 Unfortunately however, because of the way Atom handles/parses grammar, it is impossible or simply unrealistic to fully and consistently implement the specs as provided.
 This has forced us to make a few decisions in certain areas.
 Our _focus_ is to support **actual real-life use-cases** instead of blindly following overly specific rules.
-The _aim_ of this language-pack therefor is to support the user in writing Markdown files, and _not_ to be a perfect representation of them.
+The _aim_ of this language-pack therefore is to support the user in writing Markdown files, and _not_ to be a perfect representation of them.

-Following is list of areas that are limited in their implementation/support.
+The following list gives a summary of elements that are limited in their implementation/support.
 A more detailed explanation can be found further down in this document.

 - **Setext headers** are not implemented.
 - **Indented code blocks** are implemented, but disabled in favor of fenced-code-blocks.